5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 <summary><strong>Post-Install Tweaks</strong></summary>

 ### Optimizing CPU Power Management
 Use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to generate a `CPUFriendDataProvider.kext` to optimize the CPU Power Management of your CPU for a more efficent overall performance.
-You can [follow this Guide](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Optimizing%20CPU%20Power%20Management_de.pdf) to create your own (currently in german, english version will follow soon).
+You can [follow this Guide](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional%20Files/Optimizing%20CPU%20Power%20Management_de.pdf) to create your own (currently in german, english version will follow at some point).

 ### Enabling Apple Graphics Power Management (`AGPM`) for dedicated GPUs (Intel and AMD)
 - Generate `AGPMInjector.kext` for your GPU using [AGPMInjector](https://github.com/Pavo-IM/AGPMInjector) and